input-output-hk/plutus-pioneer-program/docs/week7.rst

 The second component of the tuple is the new state (the new datum and value), which is the new UTxO sitting at the same address, with the first UTxO having been consumed.

-The first component of the tuple specifies additional constraints that the transaction that does this must satisify.
+The first component of the tuple specifies additional constraints that the transaction that does this must satisfy.
 Until now, we have only seen constraints in off-chain code.

 We then have a function *setFinal* which is predicated on the state which tells us whether it is a final state or not.
 Final states are special in that the resulting